NathanGodey/nathangodey.github.io/_posts/2022-09-09-frequency_lm.md

 - The representations of most language models lie in a cone in the embedding space
 - This might be explained by how cross-entropy behaves with rare words ([Gao et al.](https://arxiv.org/pdf/1907.12009.pdf))
-- Removing the strongest singular dimensions makes the representations more isotropic ([Bihani et al.](https://arxiv.org/pdf/2104.10833.pdf))
+- Removing the strongest singular components makes the representations more isotropic ([Bihani et al.](https://arxiv.org/pdf/2104.10833.pdf))
-- The strongest singular dimensions are correlated with word frequency
+- The strongest singular components are correlated with word frequency

 ### Open questions